What is the Difference between Block, Inline, and Inline-block in CSS

 This is, in fact, the difference between the block elements and inline elements.

-Block elements are those that automatically take up all the horizontal space available, but you can define custom width and height.
-Inline elements, on the other hand, only take as much space as necessary, and defining width and height has no effect on these elements.
+Inline elements only take as much space as necessary, and defining width and height has no effect on these elements.

 Inline